MrJohn91/financial-report-scraper/README.md

 ## Approach
 ### 1. **Acousort**
 - Scraped the press release section.
+Scrapes from /investors/press-releases/
 - Filtered out relevant reports using keywords like `Q1`, `Q2`, `Q3`, `Q4`, `year-end`, and `financial`.
 - Used regex to classify the reports by quarter and year.

 ### 2. **Carlsberg**
 - Similar approach as Acousort.
+Scrapes from investor relations announcements
 - Extracted and filtered the press releases.
 - Regex used to isolate reports related to financial statements.

 ### 3. **Stockwik**
 - Dynamic content required handling using Selenium.
 - Extracted press release links.
+Scrapes from pressmeddelanden (press releases)
 - Filtered and classified using regex.

 ## Challenges